SebastianRautenbach/3D-Game-Engine/README.md

 **Current state**
 The engine is still in it's very early state but it is "functional".
 The engine does feature a component based entity system similar to Unity and Unreal.
 The engine has a basic render capable to render 3D and lighting.

-**What is inprogress**
+**Inprogress**
-I am busy with the asset management system allowing sor more efficient memory allocation and a dynamic garbage collector.
+I am busy with the asset management system allowing for more efficient memory allocation and a dynamic garbage collector.

 **Whats to come**
 I want the engine to support a layer system where all scenes can be layered ontop of each other making it more modular.